E. coli Tainted Bison Meat Lawsuit

 Our law firm has also represented E. coli victims from New York and Maryland who consumed Rocky Mountain Natural Meats bison products.

 Investigation of Rocky Mountain Natural Meats E. coli Outbreak

 When our E. coli lawyers are hired to represent an E. coli victim, we immediately begin an independent investigation of the outbreak.
 We gather and preserve epidemiological and microbiological evidence, hire experts in the fields of infectious disease and medicine, determine all liable (legally responsible) parties (e.g., slaughterhouse, meat processor, distributor, retailer, restaurant), and interview the victim and his or her family at length to determine how the E. coli infection and its complications have affected the victim’s life.

 This Rocky Mountain Natural Meats outbreak began in June of 2010 when at least 5 people in Colorado and one person in New York contracted E. coli O157:H7 infections after consuming Rocky Mountain Natural Meats bison products.

 Note: Our law firm has been hired by a person from Maryland who was also part of this outbreak.

 In response to this outbreak, Rocky Mountain Natural Meats recalled about 66,000 pounds of ground buffalo and tenderized bison steaks on July 2, 2010.
-The Rocky Mountain Natural Meats beef recall includes products sold under the following brands:
+The Rocky Mountain Natural Meats bison recall includes products sold under the following brands:

 - Great Range (sold in retail stores);